Jacyoe/ml-zoomcamp-notes/session2.1.md

 We need to assure that the result is shown on the untransformed scale by using the inverse function `exp()`.

 ## 2.7 Training a linear regression model - normal equation
+ordinarily the solution to Xw = y does not exist because X is a rectangular matrix of many rows and few columns, therefore it's difficult to find the inverse of X
+* Normal equation

+$w$ = $(X^TX)^{-1}X^Ty$

+Where:

+$X^TX$ is the Gram Matrix and it's inverse exists because it's a square matrix

+## 2.8 Baseline Model for Car Price Prediction Project
+this where we actually solve the problem us

+we first implement our Train linear_regression model

+then we plot the prediction together with the trained model to see if we are correct if the prediction is not accurate, we will need a way to quantity how bad the model is using RMSE

+## RMSE - Root Mean Square Error
+we use this to objectively evaluate the performance of our linear regression model